 Partners may individually manage similar resources on behalf of the public.
-Streamlining management of those resources for greater efficiency will allow for a more comprehensive public benefit.
-The application must thoroughly demonstrate the partners and their customers will benefit from the compilation and sharing of resources.
-The partners must be able to sustain the results of the shared resources beyond the grant period.
+Streamlining management of those resources will allow for a broader public benefit.

+The application must demonstrate how partners and their constituencies will benefit from gathering and employing these resources.
+The partners must include a plan to sustain the effect of the shared resources beyond the grant period.